-Unless you’re in your local area where you probably know where to find the cheapest petrol and diesel, frustration that you’re probably not buying the cheapest fuel you could is commonplace.
+Unless you’re in your local area where you probably know where to find the cheapest petrol and diesel, frustration that you’re probably not buying the cheapest fuel near you is commonplace.

 So how on earth do you find where the cheapest fuel is if you’re travelling or commuting?
 Especially when prices are as steep as they are now?